w3c/wcag-act/wcag-ruleset-review-process.md

     - **manual**: The outcome of all of the test cases in the rule was derived with human input

 3. If the test mode of the implementation was _manual_ or _semi-automated_, a declaration of the implementor that these manual outcomes are the result of a documented step by step test procedure included in the implementation.

-## Complete implementations

-An implementation is considered to be "complete" when the following requirements are met:

-1. There must be at least one implementation that for all passed and inapplicable test cases reports a pass or inapplicable outcome, and that for all failed test cases reports a failed outcome.

-2. All input rules of a composite rule must also have at least one implementation for which the previous requirement is true.

 ## Editorial Changes